Looking for last minute Elf on the Shelf ideas? You’re in the right place!

 No matter how parents feel about the little sprite, kids everywhere seem to love having an elf visit their home each year!

 Keep reading for the 35 last-minute Elf on the Shelf ideas your kids will love!

 Free Holiday Printables Library

-With the free Elf on the Shelf printable pack, Christmas bingo and other games, Santa letter templates, and more added every week, this is a treasure trove of printable resources for you!
-Click the image below to get access.
+With a free Elf on the Shelf printable pack, Christmas bingo, Santa letter templates, Christmas carol games, and more, this is a treasure trove of printable resources for you!

 Some of the links below are affiliate links.
 This means that I may make a small commission if you click through or purchase at no cost to you.
 For more information, click here.